lookbusy1344/PicoArgs-dotnet/README.md

 PicoArgs-dotnet's features are intentionally very minimal:

-- NO support for default help generation, you need to do this manually
 - Only one file to add, no dependencies
 - Supports flags, options and positional arguments
 - Supports short and long options
 - Supports multiple values for options
+- NO support for default help generation, you need to do this manually
+- NO support for conversions, all arguments are strings (all flags are bools) unless you convert them yourself
 - Tiny API, about 120 lines of code
 - Written for .NET 7 but should work with earlier versions